Tyler, Minnesota: History

 Tyler was platted in 1879.
 It was named for C. B. Tyler, a Minnesota land agent and newspaper editor.
 A post office has been in operation in Tyler since 1879.

 Tyler's Danebod district was originally built up chiefly by Danish settlers and is now listed on the U.S. National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.01 sqmi, of which 1.97 sqmi is land and 0.04 sqmi is water.

 U.S. Highway 14 serves as a main route in the community.

+The stone hall church, the first building built in the Danebod historic district.

+At the southern end of the town lies the Danebod historic district, with many of its buildings listed on the National Register of Historic Places.
+This area consists of the campus of the Danebod Lutheran Church.